chvancooten/CloudLabsAD/README.md

 ## Setup

 The lab is provisioned automatically using Terraform and Ansible.
 First, Terraform deploys all the infrastructure and prepares the machines for provisioning.
 It then kicks off a role-based Ansible playbook from the Debian attacker machine to provision the Windows-based machines.
+The full process takes about 15 to 20 minutes to complete.

-**In the default setup, the lab takes approximately 15-20 minutes to provision, and costs about €1 per day to run on Azure.**
+> 💸 **Note:** The machine sizes are moderately large by default ('Standard_B4ms').
+In my testing the bill was approx. €10 per day of active use, your mileage may vary.
+Change the appropriate 'size' settings in `terraform.tfvars` to change machine sizes.

 ### Deployment